bbatsov/metaredux/_posts/2018-10-29-nrepl-redux.md

 server.
 I think that we really should try to have as little functionality as possible tied directly to Clojure, so we can be more nimble and flexible when it comes to fixing and improving things.
-Probably if the Socket REPL was a least a Contrib project I'd have more faith in it, but I definitely don't want to wait one year for changes that can be done today, and perhaps some of you share my perspective on this.
+Probably if the Socket REPL was at least a Contrib project I'd have more faith in it, but I definitely don't want to wait one year for changes that can be done today, and perhaps some of you share my perspective on this.